 I must admit, when I started this recipe poll, I thought that either the Chai Peanut Butter Ice Cream or the Gingery Cookies might take it.
 You surprised me with the Falafel win!

 Smart choice!
 You will LOVE these Falafels (I do!), for a few reasons…

 (1) They are scrumptious!
 Full of flavor without the fat!

 (2) They are low-fat.
-When I say “pan-fried”, I mean pan-fried, not oil.
+When I say “pan-fried”, I mean pan-fried, not oil-fried.
 You can literally wipe your non-stick pan with a dot of oil to give these patties a nice golden crust.
 Or, if you have a good quality non-stick pan that has no wear, you won’t even need the wipe of oil, just pop on and cook up.

 3) They are wheat-free (with GF option), made with whole oats instead of breadcrumbs for firmness.
 At first I wasn’t sure if the oats would work with the spicy mixture, but I was so pleased when I added them.
 I think they allow the flavors of the beans and herbs and spices to shine through rather than tasting very ‘bread-y”.
 And, if you can use gf-oats, then falafels offer a gluten-free option!